-- Alignment with NSW Net Zero Plan. - Alignment with NSW Circular Economy Policy Statement. - Sourcing materials according to EN15804, Green Building Council's or other appropriate sustainability framework. - This section is based on the considerations in the NSW Renewable Energy Sector Board Plan. - This component will be contracted in the Project Documents as % of TPCV. - The basis for the baseline requirements and stretch goals for locally milled steel are determined in accordance with Table 8 of the NSW Renewable Energy Sector Plan (page 32), which outline "the minimum requirements for steel products and components is determined by reference to steel that the SMEs and First Nations businesses in the local industry have the capacity to produce".
-This component will be contracted in the Project Documents as % of TPCV. - Note: as defined in the NSW Renewable Energy Sector Board Plan, a 'learning worker' is a worker without qualifications or who needs to update their qualifications or skills to meet the needs of the infrastructure project.
+- Alignment with NSW Net Zero Plan. - Alignment with NSW Circular Economy Policy Statement. - Sourcing materials according to EN15804, Green Building Council's or other appropriate sustainability framework.

+49 This section is based on the considerations in the NSW Renewable Energy Sector Board Plan.

+50 Note: as defined in the NSW Renewable Energy Sector Board Plan, a 'learning worker' is a worker without qualifications or who needs to update their qualifications or skills to meet the needs of the infrastructure project.
 This includes trainees and apprentices.
 Once defined as a learning worker, the worker maintains this status for the duration of the project.
 All workers on a project who undertake accredited training count towards the learning worker requirement, not just construction workers.
 The project workforce includes all people who contribute to the project.
 This includes people such as managers, engineers, finance team, environmental team, safety team, construction employees consisting of supervisors, those in leadership roles, tradespeople and operators.
 People who undertake training organised by the contractor prior to employment are counted as learning workers only if they are employed on the project.
 Training must be accredited vocational education and training (VET) or nationally recognised professional qualifications that meet the needs of the project and can be full or part qualifications (such as one or more units of competency).
 It may be subsidised by government funding or through a fee-for-service arrangement.
-Participants in the NSW Government Trade Pathways Program are to be included as learning workers and count towards achievement of this outcome. - Underrepresented groups include people with characteristics defined in the Anti-discrimination Act 1977 (NSW) and people who are long-term unemployed in addition to young people and women.
+Participants in the NSW Government Trade Pathways Program are to be included as learning workers and count towards achievement of this outcome.

+51 Underrepresented groups include people with characteristics defined in the Anti-discrimination Act 1977 (NSW) and people who are long-term unemployed in addition to young people and women.